 Selecting View All Records allows you to view all the records in the database up to the limit set in the USER PREFERENCES Screen.
 The highest limit you can set is 100.
-If there are more than 100 records in the database, you must define the limits of your search using the Earliest Date and Latest Date buttons, the Serial Number button, and/or the Patient ID button.
+If there are more than 100 records in the database, you must define the limits of your search using the Earliest Date and Latest Date fields, the Serial Number field, and/or the Patient ID field.

-Note: See "User Preferences Screen" on page 54.
 Note that selecting View All Records causes the buttons entitled Earliest Date and Latest Date, Patient ID and Serial Number to be disabled (or "grayed out").